genepattern/RandomForest/docs/tutorial.md

 This repository is a GenePattern module written in [Python 3](https://www.python.org/download/releases/3.0/).

 It takes in two files, one for classifier feature data (.gct), and one for classifier target data (.cls).
-Then, it processes them into DataFrames and performs classification on them using Scikit-learn's RandomForestClassifier, generating an accuracy score and a prediction done on the feature training data.
+Then, it processes them into DataFrames and performs random forest classification on them using Scikit-learn's RandomForestClassifier, generating an accuracy score and a prediction done on the feature training data.
 Also outputs an odf.pred file for results.
 Created for module usage through optional arguments for classifier parameters.
 Designed for smooth implementation of other file type inputs (.txt input, etc...).

 ## Source Links